This post may contain affiliate links. Please read my disclosure policy.

 Make Your Flaxseed “Egg”

-- First, we are going to make the flaxseed egg.
-Add ground (not whole) flaxseeds to a bowl of aquafaba.
+- Add ground (not whole) flaxseeds to a bowl and aquafaba.
 Aquafaba is the liquid from can chickpeas.
 (Photos 1 & 2)

 - Mix together until fully combined and set aside.
 The mixture will gel up to a thick “egg” like consistency.
 (Photos 3 & 4)